StephenStaklinski/alphamissense_asns/README.md

 conda env create -f workflow/env/asns_variants.yml
 ```

-The database was filtered for variants relevant to Asparagine Synthetase (ASNS, UniProt_id P08243) using `workflow/scripts/extract_uniprot.sh`.
-The ASNS protein structure (PDB 6GQ3) was colored for the average AlphaMissense pathogenicity score predictions from 0 to 1 in pymol using the script `workflow/scripts/color_structure_pymol.py`, which requires prior use of `workflow/scripts/average_pathogenicity_score_aa.py`.
+The database was filtered for variants relevant to Asparagine Synthetase (ASNS, UniProt_id P08243).
+The ASNS protein structure (PDB 6GQ3) was colored for the average AlphaMissense pathogenicity score predictions from 0 to 1 in pymol.
+This was done prior to automation within the Snakemake pipeline, but should give the same result.

 ![Alt text](/results/color_asns_structure/pathogenic_colored_asns_legend.png?raw=true "ASNS protein structure with amino acids colored by the average AlphaMissense pathogenicity score")